TheMarlboroMan/dfw-jumpstart/README.md

 When lda::audio_channel instances exist, this guide can help set them up.
 It is done from the point of view of an application object that owns a lda::audio_channel

+- Always remember:
+	- If you set a callback, clear when you are done with the channel.
+	- If you monitor a channel, unmonitor when you are done with the channel.
+	- If you "stop" a channel, you callback executes.

+- About unlinking channels:
+	- Unlink does not affect the real channel.
+	- Unlink signals YOU that you should not use the channel.
+	- If in doubt, use the audio_channel_safe class.
+It will throw if you mess up.
+	- With long lived and unmonitored channels, your unlinked channel may end up linked to a channel used by another entity.
+That's actually ok as the relationship is not exclusive.
+It may, however, do unexpected things like your sounds not playing because other entity is using the real channel.

 - When I am constructed:
 	- My channel is linked